-The Graduate attributes flow from university level to domain level, from domain level to institution level, from institution to programme level.
-For each programme ion the management domain, graduate attributes are defined, and the programme aims to inculcate these attributes in the students during their course of study.
+The Graduate attributes flow from University level to domain level, from domain level to institution level, from institution to programme level.
+For each programme ion the management domain, graduate attributes are defined and the programme aims to inculcate these attributes in the students during their course of study.

-2.1 Introduction to Domain/ Faculty of Biosciences and Biotechnology:
+2.1.
+Introduction of the Domain/ Faculty of studies

 The scope of Biosciences and related fields in India has witnessed rapid progress in recent years to become one of largest in the world.
-Considering the wide diversities in the system there is a need to enhance its quality, standard and relevance so that graduates passing out from the system can meet the global challenges of 21st century ahead of them.
-Biosciences and related courses enable students to develop skills that help them to turn out as excellent future researchers, academicians, and entrepreneurs.
-With specialization in different areas, courses under Bioscience's domain prepare students to face the constantly advancing scientific world and impart effective research skills.
-Biosciences and related studies should emphasize not just in creating good professionals but also on improving and enhancing existing skills while passing on research competence to students.
+Considering the wide diversities in the systemthere is a need to enhance its quality, standard and relevance so that graduates passing out from the system can meet the global challenges of 21st century ahead of them.
+Biosciences and related courses enable students to develop skills that help them to turn out as excellent future researchers, academicians and entrepreneurs.
+With specialization in different areas, courses under Biosciences domain prepare students to face the constantly advancing scientific world and impart effective research skills.
+Biosciences and related studies should emphasize not justin creating good professionals but also on improving and enhancing existing skills whilepassing on research competence to students.